florianv/petrinet/README.md

 // Creating a Transition.
 $transition = $net->createTransition($colorSet);

-// Linking the Place and the Transition (order is important).
+// Linking the Place and the Transition (order is important : from the place to the transition).
 $arc = $net->connect($place, $transition);
 ```